jmrnilsson/aoc2025/README.md

 def solve_(__input=None):
     """
-    A version that solves this with regex matches.
-Check for a rewrite named solve_2_transpose.py for a version solving this with transpose instead.
+    This version that solves this with regex and slices.
+More verbose rewrites use transpose or bottom up traversal.
     :challenge: 3263827
     :expect: 8342588849093
     """